You are unique, and if that is not fulfilled, then something has been lost.

 Fixation: Melancholy comes from a dissatisfaction with what is and a longing for what once was or could've been.

-Trap: Authenticity comes from searching for a sense of self that brings significance and fulfillment.
+Trap: Authenticity comes from finding a sense of self and significance that expresses your unique gifts and individuality.

 Type 4 Holy Idea